 November 16, 1974.
 This is the anniversary of the most powerful broadcast ever deliberately beamed into space with the intention of contacting alien life.
 The broadcast formed part of the ceremonies held to mark a major upgrade to the Arecibo Radio Telescope in Puerto Rico.
 Some applauded this event as a mind-expanding attempt to remind people in 1974 that Earth is likely not the only planet where an intelligent civilization has evolved.
 At the time, others expressed concern.
 They felt we shouldn’t be attempting to reveal Earth’s location in space to unknown alien civilizations.

 The broadcast itself was simple, and elegant.
 It consisted of a pattern of binary numbers.
 This message contained information about the basic chemicals of life, the structure of DNA, Earth’s place in our solar system and even a stick figure of a human.
-Click here for an explanation of each part of the message.
+The actual message is below.

 It took three minutes to send 1,679 bits of information – a snail’s pace compared to modern computer modems.
 According to the SETI Institute: